 Remember that Stryker Electric and Air, with its team of certified technicians is ready to keep your units in shape and your property protected from AC mishaps and disasters.

-A regular service is recommended for your AC unit in order to keep it running as best as possible.
+A regular service is recommended for your AC unit in order to keep your warranty valid.
 Regularly servicing your unit will not only help keep your atmosphere cool but it also extends the lifetime of your unit and reduces the cost of maintenance.
 Ensure you service your unit with our team of professionals, at Stryker Electric and Air, and keep your AC running at maximum efficiency.

 Depending on the size of your unit(s) and whether you are in need of commercial scale service or residential scale service, the frequency of service sessions throughout a given year will vary.

-Stryker Electric and Air, given our years of extensive experience in the field, have noted that mindful property owners and managers prefer to commit a once per year scheduled service call for residential units and a twice per year service call for commercial units.
+Stryker Electric and Air, given our years of extensive experience in the field, have noted that mindful property owners and managers prefer to commit a quarterly scheduled service call for residential units and a once per year service call for commercial units.

-At Stryker Electric and Air, our certified technicians understand the need for comprehensive air conditioning services, which include inspections, various forms of testing and thorough maintenance of ducts and vents, during scheduled.
+At Stryker Electric and Air, our certified technicians understand the need for comprehensive air conditioning services, which include inspections, various forms of testing and thorough maintenance of whole air conditioning units, during scheduled visits.

 Stryker Electric and Air expertly selects Heating Ventilation Air Conditioning (HVAC) can do both, just as the name suggests.